sam-morin/nottbox/README.md

 ```
 *These are the default values*

+## Multiple IP addresses and host/domain names (targets)

+**You must supply at least 2 targets.
+You can supply as many targets beyond 2 as you'd like.**

+*Targets are defined as shown in the above `nottbox.yml` config file.
+Separate using commas in the DOMAIN_OR_IP value.*

 *Time is to be defined in 24 hour format*

 *If using the pause functionality, please ensure that your timezone is correct by comparing the current hour with the hour returned from this command:*